zinduolis/gif-portal-solana/README.md

 # buildspace Solana GIF Portal Project

 ### **Welcome 👋**
-This is a frontend to interact with Solana blockchain.
+This is rust code to interact with Solana blockchain.